waldemarhorwat/integer-roots/README.md

 # Computing Square Roots

 The basic Newton's method uses real numbers and produces an infinite series of approximations.
 Let's modify it to use only integer arithmetic to find integer square roots truncated towards 0.
-Later we'll show that we'll arrive at the exact answer in finitely many (in fact only log(log(*n*))) operations. we can use it using only integer arithmetic in the *BigIntSqrt* and *BigIntCbrt* algorithms and .
+Later we'll show that we'll arrive at the exact answer in finitely many (in fact only log(log(*n*))) operations.

 # Square Root Algorithm

-The approach is as follows:
+The approach for computing *BigIntSqrt*(*n*) is as follows:

 If *n* = 0, then return 0.